-InnoDC’s project manager attended the UK Parliament for Researchers workshop.
-It provided a lot of valuable information, which included:
+InnoDC’s Project Manager, Manon Davies, attended the UK Parliament for Researchers workshop, which provided valuable information, such as:

 Researchers bravely presented 1 x minute pitches before Government representatives who gave feedback.
 The best pitches:

-2: Summarised their project and how it could solve the problem(s)
+2: Summarised their project and how it could solve the problem(s); and

 3: Said what they wanted the policy-maker to do (eg policy recommendations.
 Apparently, do not ask for more research!).